walshbr/data-for-the-rest-of-us/index.md

 ## Final Project Description

 Follow the steps of the course units to create a dataset and accompanying narrative.
-The outcome will look similar to the [Post45 Data Collective](https://data.post45.org/) and [Responsible Datasets in Context](https://www.responsible-datasets-in-context.com/).
+The outcome will look similar to the datasets shared on the [Post45 Data Collective](https://data.post45.org/) and [Responsible Datasets in Context](https://www.responsible-datasets-in-context.com/).
 Your final product should include:

 * Collected, cleaned data
 * Metadata breakdown